Read Excel File in Python Without Pandas (No Interop Needed)

 Frequently Asked Questions

-Yes, IronXL supports reading and writing data across multiple sheets within a single Excel workbook, ideal for handling complex datasets.
+Yes, IronXL supports reading and writing data across multiple sheets within a single Excel workbook, making it suitable for handling complex datasets.

 IronXL supports various Excel file formats, including .xlsx, .xls, and .csv, making it versatile for different data processing needs.